AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments-models.md

 1. Passa a **Strumenti**, **Risorse**, quindi apri **Modelli di frammento di contenuto**.

 1. Passa alla cartella contenente il modello di frammento di contenuto.
-1. Seleziona il modello, seguito da **Elimina** dalla barra degli strumenti.
+1. Select your model, followed by **Delete** from the toolbar.

    >[!NOTE]
-   Se si fa riferimento al modello, viene visualizzato un avviso.
+   If the model is referenced a warning will be given.
 Agisci in modo appropriato.

 ## Pubblicazione di un modello di frammento di contenuto {#publishing-a-content-fragment-model}